 ProD+L Legal Translation 101: Introduction to Legal Translation

-Conditions: Before you register for this course, please read our terms and conditions carefully.
+Conditions: Please read our course and subscription plans terms and conditions carefully.
 With your registration, you confirm that you have read, understood and accepted our conditions and agree with them.

-If you have any questions, please visit the FAQ section or get in touch with us.
+If you have any questions, please visit the FAQ section (for courses or subscription plans) or get in touch with us.

 This course includes:

 One 30 minute live session

 Course duration: 20-30 hours